clocklimited/TeaGame/README.md

 To decide who makes the tea.

 ## Prerequisite
 There must be a minimum of 3 players for a tea game to be official.
+Once the average number of players reaches 5, the requirement will return to 4.

 ## Dealer & Exemption
 A player becomes exempt when they lose a game.
 They are able to use this exemption to become the Dealer on a subsequent game.
 Exemptions can't be carried over a weekend, unless the player who is exempt is able to find 3 other players who can confirm their exempt status.